THE UNVEILING CONTINUES

 (Deut.
 16:16) God commanded the Jewish males to appear before the Lord thy God three times in a year.
 One for the feast of unleavened bread (Passover- Pesach), one for the feast of weeks (Pentecost- Shavuot) and one for the feast of Tabernacles (booths- Sukkot).

-(Acts 2:5) Even though they didn’t speak Hebrew they were still devout Jews and worshipped the God of Judaism, of Eden and of Israel in whatever language they spoke.
+(Acts 2:5) Even though the Jews of the diaspora didn’t speak Hebrew they were still devout Jews and worshipped the God of Judaism, of Eden and of Israel in whatever language they spoke.
 Of course their Torah, psalms and prophets had been translated into their acquired language in whatever nation they dwelt.
 (Acts 2:9-11 esp.
-V.11) There were Jews from at least fifteen nations (V.10) and the proselytes (Gentiles) gathered in Jerusalem (V.11) but they heard the apostles “speak in their tongues (languages) the wonderful works of God”.
+V.11) There were Jews from at least fifteen nations (V.10) and the proselytes (Gentiles) from those nations gathered in Jerusalem (V.11) but they heard the apostles “speak in their tongues (languages) the wonderful works of God”.

 Obviously, there was a passage of time.
 All this multitude could not have fit in the upper room so they went someplace else and gathered there, quite possibly the temple, but the Bible does not say where.
 Obviously, these Jews from other nations lived in temporary housing just like Joseph, Mary and other taxpayers did when Jesus was born.
 Obviously, Jesus, for or against, (Luke 24:18) was a burning topic of conversation so the apostles (disciples) were known men, (Acts 2:7) recognized as Galilaeans (Galileans), and it was known they spoke only one language.